martineznicole/MART341-WebDesign/Assignment10/README.md

-1. How did the peer review go for the discussion?
+How did the peer review go for the discussion?
 Was it easier to remember to post and reply with this format?
 Can I help out with anything specific?:

 I think it was a bit more helpful.
 I did not mind the previous set up where we posted and then reviewed.
 Whatever works best for the group!

-2. README List:
+README List:

-I will be working on the index.html for my main page for my doable.
+I will be working on creating a new page for my instructables page!

-3. Required Techniques (Must Have):

-            Create a page with an external CSS style sheet Use at least 1 class selector
-                        Use at least 1 ID selector

-4. Select at Least Three Additional Techniques:
+Select at Least Three Additional Techniques:

-                        Different background colors
-                        Different font colors
-                        Positioning
-                        Opacity
-                        Text Alignment
-                        Borders
-                        And more (feel free to experiment!)
+I experimented with background color.
+I liked combining darker and brighter colors!
+I wanted to keep it simple with one question and build off of that.
+Positioning of the content and borders.